landmarks-go/cold-blossom-29/README.md

 ## Running the perplexity server

+In one shell (background or tmux), run the perplexity server.

 This launches the perplexity server, which takes your query and runs async inference to perplexity.
 Changing this to Exa should be straightforward + query optimizations and rewritings.

 ```bash